vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 ### Create private networks

 Create a network where we will install VMs and OCP.

+* From your vCloud Director console, click on your newly created Data Center's tile
 * Go to main menu > Networking > Networks and select **NEW** or **ADD**
   - Select Network Type: `Routed`
   - General: